 ENDEMIC ROMER'S TREE FROG

-Romer’s Tree Frog, Liuixalus romer, a small-sized nocturnal frog endemic to Hong Kong.
-Romer's tree frog was named after John D. Romer, who first discovered it in 1952.
-Then the population disappeared in 1953.
-Once thought to be extinct, the frog was rediscovered in 1984.
+Romer’s Tree Frog, Liuixalus romer, a nocturnal frog as big as the size of one's finger, is endemic to Hong Kong.
+Romer's tree frog was named after John D. Romer, who first discovered this little creature in 1952.
+The population was thought to have disappeared in 1953.
+In 1984, the frog was rediscovered.

 Duration: 4 hours (1800-2200)